-I’m a London-based Art Director who specialises in all things digital and also love designing logos and print.
+I’m a London-based freelance Art Director who specialises in digital design and advertising.
+I also love illustration,typography and logo design.

 I started my career as a Graphic Designer in 2004.
 In 2006, I co-founded a successful digital boutique agency in Brazil to which I was Managing/Creative Director for over 3 years.

-I came to London in 2009.
-Since then, I have worked for agencies such as Fallon, WCRS, Altogether Digital, We Are VI and TH_NK.
+I moved to London in 2009.
+Since then, I have worked for agencies such as We Are Fallon, WCRS, SapientNitro, Blue Hive, Hello World, Altogether Digital, We Are VI and TH_NK.

 'Green Ops Command a Commando' is a strategy game where players are in charge of a troop of Royal Marines Commandos and have to make decisions under pressure.